canonical/kernel-docs/docs/how-to/respin.md

 ## 8. Build sources

-We need to pass the information about the packages in #proposed gathered in the previous step (`pull-source`) to build the sources this time.
+We need to pass the information about the packages in -proposed gathered in the previous step (`pull-source`) to build the sources this time.
 <!--TODO why?-->

 `cranky build-sources` has a `--build-opts` flag we can use to specify the version to use.
 Pass this flag once for each package, like so: